mitchallen/pi-cross-compile/README.md

 Note that these instructions were written for a Mac.

-To use this container you must pass it a a local path that contains a __Makefile__ and a project to compile.
+To use this container you must pass it a local path that contains a __Makefile__ and a project to compile.
 In the example below, substitute __~/MY-PROJECTS/MY-BUILD__ with a path to your local project.
 Your folder must contain a valid make file called __Makefile__.
 The make file must contain references to the Raspberry Pi specific tools that will be described below.

     docker run -it -v ~/MY-PROJECTS/MY-BUILD:/build mitchallen/pi-cross-compile